villachuck/to-do-list-terrific/README.md

 3. Install dependencies

-From the root of the project, run the next command to install dependencies for both frontend and backend: "npm install".
+From the root of the project, run the "npm install" command to install dependencies for both frontend and backend.

 4. Run the App